jialeiY/theDalek/dalekFoot/haha/README.md

 - [X] 44.
 TrajectoryIntent, make internal trajectory cache, and copy result in the end
 - [ ] 45.
 Change routeSegment to route point
 - [ ] 46.
 SystemDebugTopic to output the duration of calculation
+- [ ] 47.
+Correct the curvature profile array